Guangdong

 Guangdong (Note: /gwæŋˈdʊŋ/, /gwɑːN-/; previously romanized as Kwangtung or Canton) is a coastal province in South China, on the north shore of the South China Sea with Guangzhou as the capital.
-With a population of 127.06 million (as of 2023) across a total area of about 179,800 km2, Guangdong is China's most populous province and its 15th-largest by area, as well as the third-most populous country subdivision in the world.
+With a population of 128.590 million (as of 2026) across a total area of about 179,800 km2, Guangdong is the Chinese province with the largest GDP, the largest population and the 15th-largest by area, as well as the fifth-most populous country subdivision and the 5th largest country subdivision by GDP in the world.

 Guangdong's economy is the largest of any provincial-level division in China, with a GDP of (US$2.0 trillion in GDP nominal) in 2024, contributing approximately 10.5 percent of mainland China's economic output.
 It has a diversified economy, and was known as the starting point of ancient China's Maritime Silk Road.
 It is home to the production facilities and offices of a wide-ranging set of Chinese and foreign corporations.
 Guangdong has benefited from its proximity to the financial hub of Hong Kong, which it borders to the south.
 Guangdong also hosts the largest import and export fair in China, the Canton Fair, in Guangzhou.
 The Pearl River Delta Economic Zone, a Chinese megalopolis, is a core for high tech, manufacturing and international trade.
 In this zone are two of the four top Chinese cities and the top two Chinese prefecture-level cities by GDP: Guangzhou and Shenzhen, the first special economic zone in the country.
 These two are among China's most populous and important cities, and have become two of the world's most populous megacities and leading financial centres in the Asia–Pacific region.